praveensiddu/aws/bastion/README.md

 - chmod 0400 /home/ec2-user/.ssh/id_rsa
 - For backup purpose download bastion-to-other-hosts-key.pem from bastion to your laptop and safestore it securely.
 ### Create security group and attach to bastion instance
-In future when new instances are created allow network access to it from this security group "access-via-bastion-secgrp".
+In future when new instances are created allow network access to it from this security group "outgoing-from-bastion-secgrp".
 - Login to bastion as ec2-user
 - wget https://raw.githubusercontent.com/praveensiddu/aws/main/bastion/create_and_assign_secgrp.sh -O create_and_assign_secgrp.sh
-- Create a security group by name access-via-bastion-secgrp and attach it to bastion instance
+- Create a security group by name outgoing-from-bastion-secgrp and attach it to bastion instance
-  - bash create_and_assign_secgrp.sh access-via-bastion-secgrp
+  - bash create_and_assign_secgrp.sh outgoing-from-bastion-secgrp

 ### Configure public IP